UNBOUND

 The Exhibition

-Our 6 artists are diverse in gender, (dis)ability, age, and ethnicity and produce work in a variety of formats including painting, sculpture, photography, sound, performance, installation and poetry.
-Each of them has developed a new work in response to the theme of connection from their diverse perspectives.
-For example, Macks Querfeldt through his multi-media collages, explores how we are all inherently connected to war, such as the current conflict in the Ukraine and it’s impact on chains of supply and demand, and the need to forge solidarity with others for survival.
-Similarly, with her socially engaged practice, Heike Bollig explores the role of connecting to one another through the human processes of healing and repairing.
-Catherine Rose Evans on the other hand, explores the science of connection by investigating gravity and tension through manipulating every day found objects.
-And finally, how we are (dis)connected to one another by language and communication is considered by Rita Mazza through visual sign performance, Dennis Meier via a poetic wall drawing utilizing Braille text, and Asako Shiroki whose sculptural installations explore perception by acting as translators between humans and the natural word.
+Mack’s Querfeldt’s multimedia collages explored how we are all connected to war, such as through the current conflict in Ukraine and its impact on supply and demand chains, as well as the need to show solidarity with others in order to survive.
+Similarly, Heike Bollig’s socially engaged practice explores the role of mutual connection through the human processes of healing and repair.
+Catherine Rose Evans, on the other hand, explores the science of connection by examining gravity and tension through the manipulation of everyday found objects.
+Finally, how we are connected through language and communication is explored by Rita Mazza with a visual sign performance, Dennis Meier with a poetic wall drawing with Braille text and Asako Shiroki with her sculptural installations that explore perception by acting as translators between humans and the natural word.

 Public Program